-Despite major advances in women's access to education and employment over recent decades, women still take on a "second shift" at home (Hochschild & Machung 2012).
-The contribution of this study is to offer a quantitative method of measuring the cognitive aspect of this labor and to explore its political consequences among parents.
-I find a large gender gap of 27 percentage points among U.S. parents, approximately double the size of the gender gap measured in physical household labor.
-Previous time-use studies which include some element of cognitive household labor find smaller gender gaps, on par with gender gaps in physical household labor (Lee & Waite 2005; Offer & Schneider 2011).
-As Daminger (2019) recognizes, this is likely because it is very hard to estimate the time spent doing ongoing, diffuse mental work.
-My task-based mental load scale affirms previous qualitative findings that women take on the vast majority of such work (Daminger 2019).
-Future studies can use the mental load measure developed here to investigate other topics, such as how the mental load impacts paid labor or leisure activities.
+Despite advances in women's access to education and employment, women continue to take on a second shift at home (Hochschild and Machung, 2012).
+This study offers a quantitative method to measure the cognitive aspect of this labor and explores its political consequences among parents.
+I find a large gender gap of 27 points among U.S. parents, about double the size of the gap in physical household labor.
+Previous time-use studies that include some cognitive household labor find smaller gender gaps, comparable to those in physical tasks (Lee and Waite, 2005; Offer and Schneider, 2011).
+This is likely because estimating the time spent on ongoing, diffuse mental work is challenging.
+My task-based mental load scale supports qualitative findings that women bear most of this work (Daminger, 2019).
+Future studies can use this measure to explore other topics, such as how the mental load affects paid labor or leisure.